andrewh1011/project_elevate/README.md

     • thefuzz - Name matching
     • XlsxWriter - Output coloring

+## Installation and Running Program

+The main program is located in the src/code directory and is called "program.py."
+To run the application, simply cd into that directory and type:

+    python program.py

+Make sure all the libraries are installed.
+You may need to run:

+    pip install PyQt5
+    pip install Pandas
+    pip install thefuzz
+    pip intall XlsxWriter

+### Executable

+Currently in development...

 ### How to Use

 The application requires Excel (.xlsx) files from the training sources.
 You can import these files by clicking the "Import" button.